Prior art research: github.com/cirosantilli/awesome-reinforcement-learning-games

 What is really needed is to create a single cohesive game world, designed specifically for this purpose, and with a very large number of game mechanics.

-Notably, by "game mechanic" is meant "a magic aspect of the game world, which cannot be explained by object's location and inertia alone".
-For example:
+Notably, by "game mechanic" is meant "a magic aspect of the game world, which cannot be explained by object's location and inertia alone" in order to test the the missing link between continuous and discrete AI.

 Much in the spirit of gvgai, we have to do the following loop: